 Course Dates, Location & Prices

-Discounts are available on this course when it is taken as part of our BCS Diploma Package.
+Discounts available on this course when it is taken as part of the BCS Diploma in Business Analysis.

 This certificate is concerned with some of the strategic aspects of business analysis.
 Its focus is on using a holistic approach to the investigation and improvement of business situations with a view to developing effective, feasible business solutions.